Reishi Mushroom

 What is the recommended dosage of Reishi Mushroom?

-Does Reishi Mushroom interact with medications?
+Does Reishi Mushroom interact with any medications?